katrintirok/python-socialsciKT/_episodes/09-extracting-data.md

 ---

 We will continue this episode from where we left off in the last episode.
-If you have restarted Jupyter or you want to use a new notebook make sure that you import pandas and have read the SN7577.tab dataset into a Dataframe.
+If you have restarted Jupyter or you want to use a new notebook make sure that you import pandas and have read the SAFI_clean.csv dataset into a Dataframe.

 ~~~
 import pandas as pd
-df_SN7577 = pd.read_csv("SN7577.tab", sep='\t')
+df_SAFI = pd.read_csv("SAFI_clean.csv")
 ~~~
 {: .language-python}